How do I use the Contact Management tool available on the Site Tools page to add or update contacts?

 It is also possible to create a new Designated Support Contact when updating an existing service request submitted to Oracle B2C Service Technical Support.
 Please see Answer ID 9436: Set or add a point of contact on a service request for complete details.

 The following provides a brief overview of some of the tools available for designated contacts:

-Answer 8956: Oracle Service Cloud Tools available for customers.
+Answer 8956: Oracle B2C Service Tools available for customers.

-Additional information is available via Answer 4715: Popular Answers About Managing Contacts for Oracle Service Cloud.
+Additional information is available via Answer 4715: Popular Answers About Managing Contacts for Oracle B2C Service.